ALEX5402/Kdesettings/README.md

 # Kdesettings
- My kde settings on kde 6 🙂
+ My kde settings on kde 6 with all config files

+## have a look